Skakarla2023/java-fundamentals/03_Core_APIs/introduction.md

 ### Key Core Java API Packages

-- These packages are bundled with Java Development Kit(JDK) and are essesntial in maany programming tasks.
+- These packages are bundled with Java Development Kit(JDK) and are essesntial in many programming tasks.

 **java.lang**: